M-E-Rademaker/personal-website/content/about/main/index.md

 intro: |
-  First things first: I am the proud father of an adorable little daughter named Fiona who is objectively, without any doubt, unchallenged the cutest baby in the world (sorry everyone else 🤷).
+  First things first: I am the proud father of an adorable little daughter named Fiona who is objectively, without any doubt, unchallenged the cutest baby in the world (sorry everyone else 🤷😉).

-  Now, that being said, as you may have guessed from reading my blog posts, my primary interests lies in what could roughly be subsumed as data science, i.e. subjects such as statistics, machine learning, data extraction, data visualization and programming in general (mostly R but recently more and more Python).
+  Now, that being said, as you may have guessed from reading my [blog](/blog), my primary interests lie in what could roughly be subsumed as data science, i.e. subjects such as statistics, machine learning, data extraction, data visualization and programming in general (mostly <a href=https://www.r-project.org/about.html target = "_blank">R</a> but recently more and more <a href=https://www.python.org/ target = "_blank">Python</a>).

   More generally, though, I'd describe myself as genuinely curious about the world and the human species.
   I like to understand how things function.
 For me, understanding or solving a particular task is a simple cause for satisfaction.
-Whether it is economics, politics, financial markets, cryptocurrencies, the human mind, relationships between people (and all the joy and suffering they cause), or the functioning of a society as a whole, there are just so many interesting thing out there to be thought about
+Whether it is economics, politics, financial markets, cryptocurrencies and its underlying blockchain technology, the human mind, relationships between people (and all the joy and suffering they cause), psychology, sociology, and philosophy, there are just so many interesting things out there to be thought about.

   ### Thinking